DenisBG312/FitTrack/README.md

 # 🏋️‍♂️ Fit Track Web Application

 ## 🚀 Overview
-The **Fitness Web Application** is a modern and scalable platform designed to help users track their workouts, monitor nutrition, and visualize progress—all in one seamless experience.
+**FitTrack** is a modern and scalable platform designed to help users track their workouts, monitor nutrition, and visualize progress—all in one seamless experience.

 ![App Overview](https://github.com/DenisBG312/FitTrack/blob/main/Project-Images/Home.png)